- Posted by Kateryna Bozhenko

 The Ascape virtual reality app lets you go on virtual tour of the world’s largest cities, allowing users to experience 360° videos and scenic virtual tours of some of the worlds largest cities.
 The app fully integrates the screen and features of your phone, allowing you to tilt your smartphone around to look in any direction, adding immerse video and sound features to sink the user into the deep into the travel experience.
 You can heighten the travel experience through Merge VR Googles.

 And Magic Leap is working on using what they call a “Dynamic Digitized Lightfield Signal™” to be able to generate images that are nigh on indistinguishable from real objects and placing these images seamlessly into the real world.

 Virtual reality puts the whole of creation at the tips of our fingers, allowing us to explore the past, present, and future of world’s that may never exist in new and innovative ways.
 VR technology pushes the boundaries of technology and innovation to new heights.
 If that’s something that you or your company are interested in exploring, check out more of our work on our website page and portfolio to see projects we have previously undertaken.

-Get in touch with us about a project you have in mind and we’ll do are best to give you an estimate.
-For questions and queries into the tech side of things, general start up questions, or anything else that may come to mind, don’t hesitate to contact us for free consultations and investigations into a virtual reality solution in accordance with your creative needs and budget.
+Get in touch with us about a project you have in mind and we’ll do our best to give you an estimate.
+For questions and queries into the tech side of things, general start-up questions, or anything else that may come to mind, don’t hesitate to contact us for free consultations and investigations into a virtual reality solution in accordance with your creative needs and budget.